-The data controller will ensure that all personal data that the GBA holds is accurate and kept upto-date, and any personal data that is inaccurate will be erased or corrected without delay e.
+The data controller will ensure that all personal data that Guernsey Police holds is accurate and kept up-to-date, and any personal data that is inaccurate will be erased or corrected without delay e.
 Storage limitation f.
 Integrity and confidentiality